College Experience Guide for LGBTQ+ Students

 - Choosing an inclusive campus requires doing some homework, but it's worth it.

 - Conferences and events hosted by LGBTQ+ organizations offer additional support and education.

 - LGBTQ+ college students are deeply impacted by the pandemic and fights for racial justice.

-A February 2021 Gallup poll indicates that 5.6% of U.S. adults identify as members of the LGBTQ+ community — a notable increase from 2017 data (4.5%).
+A February 2023 Gallup poll February 2023 Gallup poll indicates that 7.2% of U.S. adults identify as members of the LGBTQ+ community — a notable increase from 2017 data (4.5%).
 Furthermore, millennials and Generation Z are more likely to identify as LGBTQ+ than previous age groups, meaning incoming college classes will likely include more LGBTQ+ students than ever before.
 Where an LGBTQ+ student chooses to attend college can have lifelong implications on their future.
 As a result, campus culture and resources are integral to the college experience for LGBTQ+ students.

 Schools that aren't committed to gender justice and sexual liberation may expose LGBTQ+ students to additional stress and academic disruptions, which can impact their mental health and wellbeing.
 LGBTQ+ students deserve to study in educational environments that empower them, support their personal growth, and invest in change that improves their lives.

 The following guide offers a brief overview of the varying experiences and challenges LGBTQ+ students may face on campus, important issues LGBTQ+ learners should consider when navigating college life, and resources for additional education, awareness, and support.

 Common Challenges for LGBTQ+ College Students

 Impacts of the Pandemic

 The ongoing COVID-19 pandemic has amplified preexisting challenges for LGBTQ+ college students, such as financial stress, health disparities, housing insecurity, home/family conditions that aren't fully supportive, and a sense of isolation and disconnection from communities and support systems.
 Understanding this context is essential to recognizing the hurdles these students were already experiencing prior to the pandemic, and it informs the unique support LGBTQ+ college students need moving forward.